magepages/mpdocs/docs/seo-pro/user-guide.rst

 * In the **Enable Additional Links** field: if you have a tons of link which can’t be automatically inserted into HTML file, choose “Yes” to enable this permission.
 * In the **Additional Links** box: Paste additional links you want to add.
 * In the **Add Sitemap Link to Footer** field: choose “Yes” if you want to enable the advance HTML Sitemap in the footer of pages.
+* In the **Enable Search Field** field: Choose "Yes" to display the search field in HTML Sitemap.

 1.8.
 XML Sitemap
 -----